wallyatgithub/h2loadrunner/README.md

   Command line input (1 thread, 3 connections, rps 100, duration 100) coming after --config-file will override those in config.json.

-  A handy Json editor (named onde) is included this this repo under third-party/onde:
+  A handy Json editor (onde: https://github.com/exavolt/onde) is included this this repo under third-party/onde:

   Open file third-party/onde/samples/app.html in a web browser (Firefox or Safari, may not work with Chrome locally due its strict cross-origin policy).